ncullen93/pyGOBN/README.md

 	- http://scip.zib.de/#scipoptsuite

 <h2>Usage</h2>
-To unpack/link/make GOBNILP & SCIP for the first time, run the following commands:
+The pyGOBN project comes pre-packed with the tar files for both the GOBNILP and SCIP projects.
+Therefore, there is absolutely no need to download anything except this package.
+You do, however, have to actually unpack, link, and make GOBNILP & SCIP when using pyGOBN for the first time.
+Note that you only have to call the 'make()' function ONE TIME in the entire lifetime of using pyGOBN.
+Here is the command:

 	>>> from pyGOBN import *
 	>>> gobn = GOBN()
 	>>> gobn.make()

-What if you already have GOBNILP and SCIP installed and set up on your local machine, so all you want to do is use the solver from Python?
-Easy, just pass in the paths to those directories.
-The directories should be of the form '.../gobnilp1.6.1' and '.../scipoptsuite-3.1.1', or whichever version of each you happen to be using.
-After that, you're good to go!
+If you already have GOBNILP set up on your local machine, but in a different directory than the pre-packaged version, pass in the path to that directory and you're good to go!
+The path should be of the form '.../gobnilp-1.6.1' - or whichever version you're using.
+Here is an example:

 	>>> from pyGOBN import *
-	>>> gobn = GOBN(GOBN_DIR='/users/nick/desktop/gobnilp1.6.1',SCIP_DIR='/users/nick/desktop/scipoptsuite-3.1.1')
+	>>> gobn = GOBN(GOBN_DIR='/users/nick/desktop/gobnilp1.6.1')

-To set or alter global parameter settings for the GOBNILP solver, use the following function:
+Setting and altering global parameter settings for the GOBNILP solver is made simple in pyGOBN - create a settings dictionary and call the 'set_settings()' function on your GOBN object.
+Here's an example:

 	>>> gobn = GOBN()
 	>>> settings = {'delimiter':'whitespace', 'time':120, alpha:1000}
 	>>> gobn.set_settings(settings)

-To set or alter the learned network constraints for the GOBNILP solver, use the following function:
+For more refined structure learning, you may want to add network constraints for the GOBNILP solver.
+Through the 'set_constraints()' method, pyGOBN supports constraints for required edges, disallowed edges, and (conditional) independencies between random variables that will be satisfied in the learned network.
+The following examples highlights this functionality:

 	>>> gobn = GOBN()
 	>>> edge_reqs = {'A':['B','C'],'B':['D']} # require that A->B, A->C, and B->D